Harshvardhan Joshi

-Harshvardhan Joshi (born 13 November 1995) is an Indian mountaineer and sustainability advocate from Vasai, Maharashtra.
-He has climbed six mountains of 6000 meters and above in his mountaineering career which started in 2016.
-Joshi reached the summit of Mount Everest on 23 May 2021 in a carbon neutral effort.
+Harshvardhan Joshi (known as Harsh Joshi) is an adventure sports athlete and sustainability advocate from Vasai, Maharashtra.
+Joshi is an MBA from the Ross School of Business at the University of Michigan and founder of Elev8 Expeditions.

-Early life
+Biography

-Joshi was born in Vasai, Maharashtra, and schooled in his native village.
+Joshi was born in Vasai, and was schooled in his native village.
 He graduated with a Bachelor of Engineering degree in IT from Mumbai University.
-Besides completing numerous mountaineering training, he finished a solo Ironman 70.3 distance triathlon during the pandemic in October 2020.
+He completed mountaineering and outdoor courses at the Nehru Institute of Mountaineering, Himalayan Mountaineering Institute, and NOLS.
+He has climbed six mountains of 6000 meters and above in his mountaineering career which started in 2016.
+During the COVID-19 pandemic in 2020, he organized and finished an Ironman 70.3 distance triathlon on World Mental Health Day to raise awareness about mental health issues.

-Mountaineering Expeditions
+Mountaineering expeditions

 Joshi climbed Stok Kangri (20,187 ft) in 2016.
-On 4 October 2019, Joshi embarked on an expedition to climb Himlung Himal (7126 m, 23379.27 ft), a mountain in the remote Nar-Phu region of Nepal.
+In October 2019, Joshi embarked on an expedition to Himlung Himal (23,379 ft), in the Nar-Phu region of Nepal.

-On 23 May 2021, Joshi completed his climb to Mt.
-Everest.
-During his climb, he contracted the coronavirus and faced two cyclones.
+On 23 May 2021, Joshi reached the summit of Mount Everest in a carbon neutral effort by installing solar panels to offset his climb.
+During his climb, he contracted COVID-19 and encountered two cyclones on his way to the summit.